MiCyg/PomodoroTimerSoftware/README.md

 - Run the code and start managing your time effectively with the Pomodoro Technique.

 ## Instruction
-After upload code timer has orange blinking light color.
-After short press button pomodoro timer start counting up to twenty five minutes.
-Leds slowly fill up a circle to strong red color.
-When time has to come, leds start blinking.
-Next short button press starts break timer has count up to fife minutes.
+After uploading the code, the timer's light blinks orange.
+A short press of the button starts the Pomodoro timer, counting up to twenty-five minutes.
+The LEDs gradually fill the circle, turning a solid red.
+When the time is up, the LEDs begin to blink.
+Pressing the button briefly again starts the break timer, which counts up to five minutes.

-If you end of study or work, you can power off device by long press button.
+To power off the device after finishing your study or work session, press and hold the button.

 ## Contributing